akseidel/WpfRadScript/README.md

   [d13f1279]: https://www.radiance-online.org/ "https://www.radiance-online.org/"

   This is a complex application for a very complex suite of **Radiance** utilities.
 No attempt here is made to explain this WpfRadScript program.
 Those familiar with running a **Radiance** system at a nuts and bolts level would recognize what is going on and they might find WpfRadScript useful for what is does.

+  WpfRadScript was created for the lighting designer Mark de la Fuente.
+The images shown in this documentation are from one of his projects.

   ### Requirements
   - Radiance installed ([http://radsite.lbl.gov/radiance/][a4d8a80e]) and WpfRadScript told where to find the **Radiance** binaries.